AREAS IN A HOPE CENTER

 Play is vital to healthy development for children.
 Through recreation with adults and others their age, children learn to treat themselves and others with respect and develop curiosity and determination.

 We don’t just provide access to appropriate medical care.
-Children are also educated in good health practices so that they can stay free of preventable diseases.
+Children are also educated in good health practices and personal hygiene so that they can stay free of preventable diseases.

 “I tell the kids, ‘today you are one of the leaders here in the center, but tomorrow, you will be a leader of much greater things as long as you stay close to God.’”– Kenya, Child Champion in Honduras